eli-temanson/useful_resources_for_nuclear_physics/README.md

-# Helpful-Resources
+# Useful resources for my PhD in nuclear physics

-## Here is a list of links that I find particularly useful
+## Here are a list of links

 ### Nuclear Data / Programs
 <https://www-nds.iaea.org>